iotaledger/iota-wiki/tutorials/pages/send-shimmer-tokens-with-iota-sdk.md

 [Install NodeJs](https://nodejs.org/) and update to the latest stable version available.

-If you want, you can change the [BIP39 mnemonic](https://en.bitcoin.it/wiki/BIP_0039) and choose a different password, but be sure to set the node URLs to a Shimmer testnet node (we use the nodes provided by IF in this tutorial).
+Setup an env file and if you want, you can change the [BIP39 mnemonic](https://en.bitcoin.it/wiki/BIP_0039) and choose a different password, but be sure to set the node URLs to a Shimmer testnet node (we use the nodes provided by IF in this tutorial).
 For example:

 ```sh
 # Mnemonics (Don't ever use them to manage real funds!)